-Where treated timber is cut, the exposed end will not be protected by the original preservative treatment.
-When treated, timbers are cut in the factory or on-site; the cut ends shall be pre-treated with a preservative compatible with the original treatment used.
+Where treated timber is cut the exposed end will not be protected by the original preservative treatment.
+When treated timbers are cut in the factory or on site, the cut ends shall be re-treated with a preservative compatible with the original treatment used, this treatment should be coloured to allow easy checking on site.